FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

-We have childcare provided during our morning worship service for ages birth through 4 years old!
+We have childcare provided during our morning worship service for ages **birth through 4 years old!**

-We also have small group studies for all ages (preschool, children, youth, and adults)
+We also have Bible studies for all ages (preschool, children, youth, and adults)
-on Sunday mornings from 9:45 a.m. until 10:45 a.m.
+ **Sunday mornings from 9:45 a.m. until 10:45 a.m.**
 <hr>